 The Sonos line of speakers is much more suited for a stationary position as opposed to the outdoor support from the Fugoo.
 Even so, the Play:1 sports some features that the Fugoo can’t match, making it an excellent choice for small rooms.

-The Sonos Play:1 - Compact Wireless Smart Speaker - Black (Discontinued by manufacturer) does have Alexa support, though.
+The Play:1 does have Alexa support, though.
 You can sync it up to function as the Amazon AI minus a few features from the full device.
-This is a far better implementation that the Sonos One, though (try not to get too confused).
+This is a far better implementation than the Sonos One, though (try not to get too confused).
 Bluetooth is available, as well as multi-room listening.

 UE Boom 2 – $99.99

 The Boom 2 is much more in the vein of the Fugoo Style XL, with excellent bracing, capable of standing up to even the roughest beatings.
 The Boom 2 is meant to be the life of the party, being able to be thrown around while still producing great sound.

 However, it can still be used in a small room, and with great results.
 The 360-degree sound works very well, spreading evenly throughout the room.
 Passive radiators keep the bass full, without overpowering the drivers, giving a solid and consistent low-end.